-Classical phenomenological material descriptions, sometimes being micromechanically motivated like the GTN model for porous metals or the Deshpande Fleck model form Foams, are often very efficient, while only being able to capture the effects of specific materials.
-On the contrast the conventional FE\textsuperscript{2} method, in this context often referred to as High Fidelity (HF) model, is theoretically able to account for any type of material, though being so computationally inefficient, that it may never leave the academic context.
-In order to speed up the FE\textsuperscript{2} process, often Neuronal Network based material formulations are developed, which use RVE-FE training data as input.
-They are shown to save a lot of computational costs in the online phase \cite{Rocha2020}.
-However they need a lot of training data, since Neuronal Network do not inter- and extrapolate well and they lose track to the original PDE, wherefore specific considerations must be taken into account to get a physically consistent response \cite{Liu2021} (=adaptation effort).
-That usually leads to formulations, which may be able to account for a broader spectrum of problems then classical material descriptions, but are much more restricted then the conventional FE\textsuperscript{2} method.
-The hyper ROM FE\textsuperscript{2} still solves the PDE and shows to extra- and interpolate well in untrained regions, whereby it generally needs less training data and no adaptation effort is necessary to account for specific material behavior.
-However the online costs are usually higher as those of Neuronal Network based models \cite{Rocha2020}.
+Classical phenomenological material descriptions, that can also be micromechanically motivated, such as the Gurson-Tvergaard-Needleman (GTN) model for porous metals \cite{Tvergaard1984} or the Deshpande-Fleck model for foams \cite{Deshpande2000}, are often very efficient, but limited in the sense that they only capture the characteristic effects of specific material classes.
+In contrast, the conventional FE\textsuperscript{2} method, see Feyel \cite{feyel_multiscaleFE2_1999}, in this context often referred to as High Fidelity (HF) model, is theoretically able to account for any type of material, but is so computationally inefficient that it may never leave the academic context.
+In order to speed up FE\textsuperscript{2} computations, Neuronal Network based material formulations have been developed, which rely on RVE-FE training data as input.
+They have been shown to save a lot of computational costs in the online phase \citep{Rocha2020}.
+On the downside, they require a lot of training data, as Neuronal Networks do not extrapolate well.
+Moreover, since they only indirectly represent solutions to the original PDEs of the underlying problem, careful considerations must be taken into account to obtain physically consistent responses, and therefore also additional adaptation effort \citep{Liu2021}.
+This, in turn, may then result in formulations that may still be able to account for a broader spectrum of problems than classical material descriptions, but are much more restricted than the conventional FE\textsuperscript{2} method.
+The hyper ROM FE\textsuperscript{2}, on the other hand, still solves the associated system of PDEs and extra- and interpolates well in untrained regions, so that it generally needs less training data and no adaptation effort is necessary to account for specific material behavior.
+The online costs, however, are usually higher than those of Neuronal Network based models \citep{Rocha2020}.